-In her powerful debut magical realism novel, Elizabeth Mitchell crafts a story of palpable love and longing.
+In her powerful debut magical realism novel, Elle Mitchell crafts a story of palpable love and longing.
 With deft language that engages readers’ hearts, I NEVER STOPPED explores grief, loss, and the many stages of healing.

 Francesca’s partner–her everything–is dead.
 After eleven months of listless grief, Francesca leaves Sloane’s memory in San Francisco to visit Italy and her mother.
 Surrounded by fresh pasta, never-ending wine, and laughter, she finds moments of solace.
 When Francesca meets Cecelia–a complex love interest, she begins to picture a future without Sloane.